What is machine vision?

 - Pattern recognition.
 Medical imaging analysis uses pattern recognition to make diagnoses based on technologies such as magnetic resonance imaging, blood scans and brain scans.

 - Materials inspection.
 Machine vision capabilities in materials inspection systems ensure quality control.
 Machine vision checks for flaws, defects and contaminants in a range of materials and products.
-For example, these systems can inspect pills and tablets for issues during manufacture.
+For example, these systems can inspect pills and tablets for issues during manufacturing.

 - Currency inspection.
 Machine vision is used to analyze currencies to detect counterfeit notes.